 10. What specific assistance does hospice provide for home-based patients?

 A team of physicians, nurses, social workers, counselors, home health aides, clergy, therapists and volunteers make up the hospice team to care for patients and families.
 Hospice will also provide medications, supplies and equipment related to the diagnosis.
-Community Hospice of Texas and Providence Hospice also provide inpatient care and respite care for the caregiver.
+Community Healthcare of Texas also provides inpatient care for the patient if the need arises and respite care for the caregiver.